glauberramos/cloudinary-pwa-angular/post.md

 Progressive Web Apps (PWA) are a easy way to improve your application's user experience and conversion rates.
-Adapting your app to become a PWA has become very important nowadays and many companies are already doing that, you can check some testimonies [here](https://developers.google.com/web/showcase/).
+PWAs are a set of techniques and technologies to enable your app to have the same characteristics of a native app.
+Many companies are already doing that, you can check some of those companies testimonies [here](https://developers.google.com/web/showcase/).

+We are going to build a simple app to showcase how easy is to build a PWA and this post contains a step by step guide to show you how do do it.

 ### Here is a summary of what this project will cover: